2025 Alberta teachers' strike

 The 2025 Alberta teachers' strike was a public education teachers' strike and labour dispute that took place across Alberta, Canada, and affected the province's education system, resulting in a suspension of classes from October 6, 2025, to October 29, 2025.
+It was ended after the Notwithstanding Clause was invoked.

 The strike, organized by the Alberta Teachers' Association (ATA), was the result of multiple disagreements with the Government of Alberta over the terms of a new labour contract.

 The strike was announced on September 29, 2025, after an offer by the government was declined.
 The strike began on October 6, 2025, with 51,000 teachers on strike.
 Due to the strike, all public education classes were cancelled, impacting 730,000 students, and 2,500 public, separate, and francophone schools.

 Background

 The Alberta Teachers' Association focused on seeking better working conditions, increased pay, and class-size reduction.
 Many schools reported overcrowded classrooms, with some exceeding 40 students.
 Underfunding for education in Alberta was also cited as a key contributor to the strike.
 By the time of the strike, spending per K-12 student was $13,494 in Alberta, the lowest among all provinces in Canada.
 Alberta also ranked highest in percentage of per-student funding to independent private schools.

 At a rally, with one of the signs saying "38 kids in my class is too many," highlighting concerns about Alberta's overcrowded classrooms.